-Catastrophic Coverage Stage - The stage in the Part D Drug Benefit where you pay a low copayment or coinsurance for your drugs after you or other qualified parties on your behalf have spent \$7,050 in covered drugs during the covered year.
+Catastrophic Coverage Stage - The stage in the Part D Drug Benefit where you pay a low copay or coinsurance for your drugs after you or other qualified parties on your behalf have spent \$7,400 in covered drugs during the covered year.

 Centers for Medicare & Medicaid Services (CMS) - The Federal agency that administers Medicare.
-Chapter 2 explains how to contact CMS.

-Coinsurance - An amount you may be required to pay as your share of the cost for services or prescription drugs after you pay any deductibles.
-Coinsurance is usually a percentage (for example, 20%).
+Coinsurance - An amount you may be required to pay, expressed as a percentage (for example 20%) as your share of the cost for services or prescription drugs.